Blog

 The 3 Core Supplements for Women

 Sarah had started taking a multivitamin with thoughts about the peri-menopause in mind.
-But she was also a bit conflicted, as like many people she wondered whether the old saying was true.
-I’m pretty sure you already know the one:
+But she was also a bit conflicted.
+Like many people she wondered whether the old saying was true:

 Was Sarah wasting her money and time?

-While I back a food-first approach to health, I believe there are a few reasons why this ‘healthy diet is enough’ idea could hold you back.
+I back a ‘food-first’ approach to health, but I believe there are a few reasons why this idea that ‘a healthy diet is enough’ may not serve you well.

-We also spoke about vitamin D and vitamin K, both of which are involved in how well calcium is absorbed from the the gut and deposited in the body.
+We also spoke about vitamin D and vitamin K, which work alongside calcium in the diet.
 Maintaining strong healthy bones would help Sarah stay active in later years.

 The family of omega-3 oils have a significant role in your overall health.